Capital costing

 The BFI is the lead body for film in the UK with responsibility for the distribution of National Lottery funding for the development and production of new British films, as well as audience development activity through supporting film distribution and exhibition.

-The BFI distribute funds to national organisations such as, ICO, Creative Skillset, Into Film, Creative Europe Desk UK, Creative England and the Film Audience Network (BFI FAN), as well as to independent companies and individuals.
+The BFI distributes funds to national organisations including the ICO, ScreenSkills, Into Film and the BFI Film Audience Network (FAN), as well as to independent companies and individuals.

 Money from trusts

-Money from charitable trusts is often available particularly for voluntary groups and organisations wishing to work on community projects.
+Money from charitable trusts may be available, particularly for voluntary groups and organisations wishing to work on community projects.
 Many large companies create trusts which are often most active in the region in which their head office or manufacturing base is located.

 Sponsorship